Exchange Rate in Korea

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 28 February monetary policy meeting, the Bank of Korea held the base rate steady at 1.75%, as had been expected by market analysts.
+At its 30 August monetary policy meeting, the Bank of Korea (BOK) voted to keep the base rate unchanged at 1.50%, as widely anticipated by market analysts.